helidon-io/helidon-examples/examples/metrics/http-status-count-se/README.md

 # http-status-count-se

-This Helidon SE project illustrates a service which updates a family of counters based on the HTTP status returned in each response.
+This Helidon SE project illustrates a service which updates a family of counters based on the final HTTP status returned in each response.

 The main source in this example is identical to that in the Helidon SE QuickStart application except in these ways:
 * The `HttpStatusMetricService` class creates and updates the status metrics.